Skip to main content

 The Login.gov service is provided by the U.S. General Services Administration to offer the public secure and private online access to participating government programs.
 With one Login.gov account, users can sign into multiple government agencies.
 Our goal is to make managing federal benefits, services, and applications easier and more secure.

-These terms of service provide:
+These Rules of Use provide:

 • Information on how the Login.gov service works and what you can expect from it,